Sleep goals to focus on while your baby is 6-9 months old. Learn what you should focus on to get your baby to be a great sleeper.

 - Baby sleeps through the night.

-If you are having night issues, be sure to see the Nighttime Sleep Issues post.
+If you are having night issues, be sure to see How To Solve Your Baby’s Nighttime Sleep Issues.

 If you have not gotten your baby on a solid and consistent schedule yet, these next three months are the months to do it!
 Focus in on these goals and you will be there very soon!

 - 10 Reasons Your 5-8 Month Old Stopped Sleeping Well